Speech Language Assistant (SLA) CPSO

 View Course Learning Outcomes

-2. Identify and evaluate appropriate therapy techniques for use in varying clinical settings and situations.
+- Identify appropriate therapy techniques for various clinical settings and speech-language disorders or differences.

 SLA 551 - Clinical Practicum II